Otmar D. Wiestler

 In addition, KIT researchers have developed a method for estimating the reproduction number R that avoids time delays and compensates for weekday-related fluctuations.
 For this purpose, the scientists use an acausal filter with a filter length of seven days that uses not only past and present values but also future values.

 Researchers at MDC have developed a new online tool (in German) that maps the progression of the COVID-19 epidemic in Germany as a whole as well as broken down by the individual federal states.
 The map and timeline showing the spread of coronavirus are accessible free of charge.
 The map and timeline now also show the case numbers for all countries worldwide.

-The Cancer Information Service at the German Cancer Research Center (DKFZ) and the Pulmonary Information Service at the Helmholtz Zentrum München (HMGU) have stepped up their capacities so they can respond to queries from people who may have a compromised immune system, including cancer patients or individuals with underlying medical conditions affecting the lungs, as well as their relatives.
+The Cancer Information Service at the German Cancer Research Center (DKFZ) and the Pulmonary Information Service at the Helmholtz Zentrum München (HMGU) respond to queries from people who may have a compromised immune system, including cancer patients or individuals with underlying medical conditions affecting the lungs, as well as their relatives.
 Information pages on the novel coronavirus and the COVID-19 lung disease caused by the virus have also been created.
 The Allergy Information Service offers further information about coronavirus for people with allergies and asthma (in German).